rvesse/airline/docs/guide/practise/prompts.md

 ## Prompting

 Prompting is done by creating an instance of a `Prompt<T>` where `T` is the type used for strongly typed option prompts.
-Prompts can be manually instantiated or created using the `PromptBuilder<T>` which is described later on this page.
+Prompts can be manually instantiated or created using the `PromptBuilder<T>` (the recommended method) which is described later on this page.
 Once you have a prompt you can ask for a variety of different inputs depending on what your application needs to do.

 ### Prompting for a Key

 The `prompt.promptForKey()` method reads a single character from the configured provider and returns its character code as an `int` e.g.

 ```java
 int key = prompt.promptForKey();